elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

      - Is AI-generated content FAIR?
      - How can you ensure quality and accuracy?
      - How might AI affect creativity and learner engagement?
-     - Who is the author, and how should we credit AI contributions?
+     - How should we credit AI contributions?

 ### Indicating AI contributions

-If you decide to use AI tools in your video creation process, it is important to indicate its contribution properly to ensure transparency, maintain trust, and support FAIR principles.
-Proper stating AIs contribution makes the provenance of your materials understandable for both humans and machines, and helps others to responsibly reuse or adapt your video content.
+If you do decide to use AI tools in your video creation process, it is important to indicate its contribution properly to ensure transparency, maintain trust, and support FAIR principles.
+Properly stating AIs contribution makes the provenance of your materials understandable for both humans and machines, and helps others to responsibly reuse or adapt your video content.

 General guidelines for indicating AI contribution: